-The model then assessed two important real life factors that add overarching complexity.
+The model enabled assessment of two important real-life factors that add overarching complexity.
+At this stage the model has assumed that:

-- To this point, the study assumed that any technique that lies between Voice and Line in its emphasis has a POS somewhere in between. - It also assumed that only one search method is used for the duration of the search, whereas it would be rare that a search planner employs only one method.
+- any technique that lies between Voice and Line in its emphasis has a POS somewhere in between. - only one search method is used for the duration of the search.

-To address these factors, the model then assessed the POS of a search that employs Feature Searching (a method that lies somewhere between the extremes of Line/Grid and Voice) in conjunction with Line Searching.
+To address the more complicated reality, the model assessed the POS of a search strategy that employs Feature Searching (a method that lies somewhere between the extremes of Line/Grid and Voice) in conjunction with Line Searching.
 The hypothetical search unfolds in the following way:

 Day1 100% of skilled off-track searchers all employed by Feature Searching.
 Lack of success creates concern that the MP is unresponsive close in and possibly alive.
-Therefore..
+Therefore...